akabiraka/Sequence_to_ContactMap_prediction_using_VAE/README.md

-# Project title
-Protein Sequence to Contact-map Prediction useing Varietional-Autoencoder.
+# Protein Sequence to Contact-map Prediction useing Varietional-Autoencoder.

 ## Overview of directories
 1. "codes/" contains all codes to run this project.